mattcrowley/BroncScheduler/README.md

 # BroncScheduler
-College Senior Project, a scheduling system created using Qt Developed in 2015 using Qt 3.
+College Senior Project, a scheduling system created using Qt.
+Developed in 2015 using Qt 3.
 Later updated to work with Qt 5.10.1.